sjl/cl-ggp/docs/05-changelog.markdown

 * `start-player` now takes `:server` and `:use-thread` options which it passes along to Clack.
 * Added rudimentary support for writing GDL-II players.
+* Added `cl-ggp.reasoner` to reduce the friction for new folks wanting to get started with general game playing.

 v0.0.1
 ------